z1skgr/RH_-drive_car/README.md

 ## Features
 The original implementation used static paths aimed at learning the agents.
 For information on how to use the training model using anaconda environment, see [doc/Train-Behavior Configuration](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.)
-The initial body of work comes from [Medium article](http://medium.com/p/60b0e7a10d9e), for details on the content, please check the article.
+The initial body of work comes from [Medium article](http://medium.com/p/60b0e7a10d9e).
+For details on the content, please check the article.

 <br><br>